 Patients and the public are key to the design, conduct and dissemination of our research, whether we are exploring better ways to help people stop smoking, become more physically active or take their tablets as prescribed, to diagnose cancer, type 2 diabetes and atrial fibrillation earlier, or to help people at the end of life make decisions about their treatment.

 Patients and the public connect with our research from concept to dissemination.
-Involvement in the design and conduct of the research is often known as Patient and Public Involvement (PPI), while dissemination and discussion of findings and implications is sometimes seen separately as Public Engagement.
+Involvement in the design and conduct of the research is usually known as Patient and Public Involvement (PPI), while dissemination and discussion of findings and implications is usually described separately as Public Engagement.
 Here are some examples of the range of activities we do with public groups:

 - public involvement in identifying research priorities and suggesting ideas for specific research projects